We are hearing about more and more cities joining forces to cut costs on emergency services.

 Pepper Pike approved a measure to negotiate the switch at a recent council meeting at a cost of $20,000 a month, according to the Sun News, and Pepper Pike Police Chief Jack Crivel called Beachwood's "the Cadillac of dispatch centers."

-Beachwood is already considering a regional dispatch center, and next door, Shaker Heights and University Heights are discussing consolidating their fire departments.
+, and next door, Shaker Heights and University Heights are discussing

-The Beachwood Police Department is waiting to hear about a grant they applied for as part of the Eastside Departments Group Enforcement (EDGE).
+The Beachwood Police Department they applied for as part of the Eastside Departments Group Enforcement (EDGE).
 The grant would award EDGE $100,000 to study the possibility of taking part in a regional dispatch center.

 EDGE includes Beachwood, Shaker Heights, University Heights, Euclid and South Euclid.